Table of Contents Show

 - Work ethics

 You’ll have to take an in-class exam at the end of the course.
-If you pass, you’ll be allowed to take the state exam and acquire your license once you find a sponsoring broker.
+If you pass, you can take the state exam and acquire your license once you find a sponsoring broker.

 Complete the State Exam and License ApplicationComplete the State Exam and License Application

-You now have a course certificate, but you must take the state exam with the NYS Department of Licensing before working.
-A little more daunting as only a handful of state exams are scheduled each season.
-For New Yorkers without a car, Franklin Square on Long Island and the Financial District in Manhattan is the only convenient locations.
+You have a course certificate but must take the state exam with the NYS Department of Licensing before working.
+It’s a little more daunting as only a handful of state exams are scheduled each season.
+Franklin Square on Long Island and the Financial District in Manhattan are the only convenient locations for New Yorkers without a car.
 However, places for these sites can fill up months in advance, so plan.

 The 100-question test is pretty easy, with most of the questions presented in a “which of these things is not like the other” way.
 A quick search online can bring up practice exams and sample questions to help you prepare.
 Before taking the exam, you must register for it using the e-Access system.
 There’s a $15 fee to take the exam and a non-refundable $50 to apply for your license.
 To pass, you have to get a score of at least 70.
 If all goes well, you should have your real estate sales license within a few days.